conor-flynn/Robotics_Project_1/README.md

 -----------------

-Robot code is setup within Robot.cpp and Robot.h
+The core for the Robot code is setup within Robot.cpp and Robot.h